HorizenOfficial/horizen-academy-v2/docs/privacy/zero-knowledge-proofs-zkp.md

 We’ve also seen the advent of NFT marketplaces like _OpenSea_ enable seamless trading of non fungible digital assets primarily representing artwork.

-_While some see these innovation as little more than tools for speculation, there exists a massive amount of untapped potential for larger market players such as corporate entities, foundations and even government agencies to [tokenize](tokenomics/what-is-a-token.md) assets in the real world in order to plug them into these Defi protocols for the purpose of lending, licensing, trading and transferring ownership in a more efficient and secure manner._
+_While some see these innovations as little more than tools for speculation, there exists a massive amount of untapped potential for larger market players such as corporate entities, foundations and even government agencies to [tokenize](tokenomics/what-is-a-token.md) assets in the real world in order to plug them into these Defi protocols for the purpose of lending, licensing, trading and transferring ownership in a more efficient and secure manner._

 One of the key missing components in this next phase of adoption is privacy.
 Mainly, how do we enable highly regulated institutions to [tokenize assets ](tokenomics/why-create-a-token.md)that may contain sensitive or proprietary information on a public blockchain without exposure to legal or commercial risks?